Anyone else bothered that Superman just outright killed Metallo?

 Not to mention, depending of how much of the comics backstories are true here, too, Ma'alefa'ak had already instigated a genocide himself, as in the comics, he killed every Green Martian outside of J'onn, himself, and very few others.
 It's likely he wasn't advserse to being party to another one.

 Plus, Savage is NOT easy to kill.
 He effortlessly took down Cyborg and Cheetah with one blow each, and even the Lasso of Truth seemed to have no effect on him.
-Combined with the possibility that he had various other pieces of advanced technology laying around in contingency, and it's entirely possible that none of the Injustice League could have beaten him.
+Combined with the possibility that he had various other pieces of advanced technology laying around in contingency, and it's entirely possible that none of the Legion of Doom could have beaten him.

 Batman's "contingency" for if he goes rogue.
 Let me get this straight, Batman's plan for if he goes rogue or gets mind-controlled is the Justice League...the very league that we just spent the whole movie showing that Batman can kill/disable them with almost embarrassing ease.
 Anyone else see the problem here?